zodern/meteor-pure-admin/README.md

 __PureAdmin.isAdmin__

-Must be set before Meteor.startup.
 Returns true if the user is an admin.
+The function can be overridden before Meteor.startup to use custom logic for deciding who is an admin.

 ```
 PureAdmin.isAdmin = function(userId) {